Skip to main content

 const token = "<your-jwt>";

-const rel = "public.parcels,public.addresses"; // required for sub-users
+const rels = "public.parcels,public.addresses";

-const ws = new WebSocket(`ws://localhost:8088/broadcast?token=${encodeURIComponent(token)}&rel=${encodeURIComponent(rel)}`);
+const ws = new WebSocket(`wss://event.centia.io/?token=${encodeURIComponent(token)}&rels=${encodeURIComponent(rels)}`);

 ws.onopen = () => {